wso2/docs-updates/en/docs/updates/faq.md

 2. Next, transfer the created zip file securely to your isolated environment(s).<br>
 3. Then run the **apply-update** command pointing the proper zip file location.
 If you have an older update client tool version, at this point the tool will show a message to re-run the same command.<br>
 [The first run of `apply-update` command will self-update the tool]
 4. Upon running the `apply-update` command again will propagate new updates to that environment easily.

+##### What should you do if you get an`unknown command "apply-update" for "wso2update` error while applying updates offline?
+The reason this error is displayed is because the update tool used is of an older version and is not supported by the new Updates tool.
+To resolve this problem keenly follow the steps given below:<br>

+1. Check the version of the Update Tool in the non-internet environment by running `wso2update_<os> version` command. <br>
+2. If the version of the Update Tool in the non-internet environment is <strong>earlier than 1.3.0</strong>, copy a newer version of the tool that is fetched by an environment with internet.<br>
+   &emsp;a.
+The latest version of the tool would be available in the `<PRODUCT>/bin` directory in the environment with internet after running the `create-update` command.<br>
+3. Then while copying the update zip file into the non-internet environment, copy the updated tool executable into the `<PRODUCT>/bin` directory.

 Learn more on the `create-update` and `apply-update` commands by referring [updates command page](../../updates/update-commands/)